 As you know if you’ve been around here for a while, our second daughter, Ani, had a challenging time learning to read.

-After more than a year of Savvy Reading, she went from struggling to even stay at grade level to getting top grades in every category of language arts and qualifying to test for the accelerated program next year.
+After more than a year of Savvy Reading, she went from struggling to even stay at grade level to getting top grades in every category of language arts and getting into the district’s accelerated program for fourth grade (last year at the end of fifth grade, she tested at an 11th grade reading level.
+Don’t ask me if I got weepy when I got that report).

 But the best part to me isn’t that she’s learned to read.